Unblocked

 What are unblocked games?

-Unblocked games are browser games that can be played on networks (like school Wi-Fi) that filter out gaming and social-media sites.
-Because every game on Glaze Games is HTML5 and served from a single domain, IT admins can allow-list us as a single site instead of dealing with hundreds of game URLs.
+Unblocked games are browser games that may work on networks (like school Wi-Fi) that filter gaming and social-media sites.
+Availability depends on each network administrator's rules.
+Glaze Games uses browser-based HTML5 titles and a consistent site domain.

 Are these games actually safe for school?